jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ## Proposed project structure

-There are different ways to organize project: one gitops repository to control the configuration and deployment of each services and apps for one solution.
+There are different ways to organize projects: one gitops repository to control the configuration and deployment of each services and apps for one solution.
+This is what the [KAM tool](#kam-gitops-application-manager) does.
 Or use a three level structure, that will match team structure and git repo structure:

 * **application**: deployment.yaml, config map... for each application.
 Developers lead this one
 * shared, reusable **services** like Kafka, Database, LDAP,... as reusable services between environments: Dev and operations ownership